 Practice Area

-Racine Auto Theft & Grand Larceny Attorney | Cafferty & Scheidegger
+Racine Auto Theft & Grand Larceny Attorney

 Wisconsin does not use the term “grand larceny”.
 High-value theft is charged under the general theft statute, and taking a vehicle has its own dedicated statute.
 In practice that means an auto-theft allegation can arrive as one of two very different charges, and the exposure depends on which one the District Attorney decides to file.

-The statute typically charged in Wisconsin auto-theft cases is Wis.
-Stat. § 943.23.
+The statute typically charged in Wisconsin auto-theft cases is § 943.23.
 The State must prove that the accused intentionally took and drove (or attempted to take and drive) a motor vehicle without the owner’s consent.

 Penalty tiers stack quickly:

-• Wis.
-Stat. § 943.23(2), Taking and driving without consent: Class H felony (up to 6 years prison, $10,000).
+• § 943.23(2), Taking and driving without consent: Class H felony (up to 6 years prison, $10,000).

-• Wis.
-Stat. § 943.23(3), Driving without consent (without taking): Class I felony (up to 3.5 years prison, $10,000).
+• § 943.23(3), Driving without consent (without taking): Class I felony (up to 3.5 years prison, $10,000).

 • Enhancements apply when a passenger is taken along, when the vehicle is damaged, or when the theft involves force; each can push the case into a higher felony class with significantly more exposure.